23 Dec The Truth About Chemical Peels

 Our skin’s natural cycle of production and replacement takes 28 days.
 The outermost layer of our skin is made up of dead skin cells called the epidermis.
 The cells in the epidermis are constantly removed by flaking or rubbing off.
 The cells in the epidermis are constantly replaced by newer skin cells that are formed deeper in the skin, which gradually move towards the topmost layer of the skin.

-By allowing sufficient time for your skin’s natural cycle of production and replacement, there is no chance of thinning the skin.
+By allowing sufficient time for your skin’s natural cycle of production and replacement, sequential chemical peels can be performed safely.

 Do chemical peels thin the skin?

-Chemical peels, when performed at the correct intervals do not thin the skin.
-On the contrary, chemical peels have an added benefit of enhancing collagen formation in the skin, which adds a slight increase in the skin thickness microscopically.
+Chemical peels, when performed at the correct intervals do not thin the skin if there is an interval of 28 days between each chemical peel.
+Chemical peels actually have an added benefit of enhancing collagen formation in the skin, which adds a slight increase in the skin thickness microscopically.

 Is there anything that I need to avoid with a chemical peel?